murb/social_linker/README.md

 * title
 * tags

 I've tried to map them as good as possible to the different share tools.
 Sometimes by combining several values.
-You may also pass along link-specific parameters such as `:status` (for twitter), so no status is generated from the link, the title and the tags (make sure that you include a link though).
+You may also pass along link-specific parameters such as `:hashtags`, so no 2-tag long string is generated from the list of tags.

 ## TODO

-* Render helpers (including SVG icons); later include even javascript timeout workarounds ( have to dive into http://stackoverflow.com/questions/7231085/how-to-fall-back-to-marketplace-when-android-custom-url-scheme-not-handled )
+* Render helpers (including SVG icons)
+** later include even javascript timeout workarounds ( have to dive into http://stackoverflow.com/questions/7231085/how-to-fall-back-to-marketplace-when-android-custom-url-scheme-not-handled )
 * Create a helper to render header meta tags with proper opengraph and twitter data
 * Automatically add some basic utm tracking data to the urls https://support.google.com/analytics/answer/1033863?hl=en